makersacademy/airport_challenge/MYREADME.md

+--Sixth commit

+A plane cannot land when the airport is full (current capacity 2).
+Tested using doubles

 --Fifth commit

   The airport object can now store plane objects when they land, and release them when they take off.
 Refactored tests